-There’s a small bubble level on the base plate and, in an unusual little feature, the knob that clamps down on the quick release plate also has its own bubble level, which I guess might come in handy when shooting in portrait orientation.
+There’s a small bubble level on the base plate, and, in an unusual little feature, the knob that clamps down on the quick release plate also has its own bubble level, which I guess might come in handy when shooting in portrait orientation.

-And, of course, if you prefer a different tripod head you can remove the included one and swap it out for your preferred one with a standard 3/8″ stud (although the tripod is only available, to my knowledge, as a legs+head package).
+And, of course, if you prefer a different tripod head, you can remove the included one and swap it out for your preferred one with a standard 3/8″ stud (although the tripod is only available, to my knowledge, as a legs+head package).

 The center column is reversible, so you can turn it over to get very low-angle shots if you prefer.
-And it’s also removable by splitting the center column (using a small allen key to unlock the top part of it).
-That way you can splay the legs wide and shoot very low to the ground without the center column limiting how low you can get.
+And it’s also removable by splitting the center column (using a small Allen key to unlock the top part of it).
+That way, you can splay the legs wide and shoot very low to the ground without the center column limiting how low you can get.

-There’s a hook on the bottom of the column that you can attach a counterweight to to add stability.
+There’s a hook on the bottom of the column that you can attach a counterweight to add stability.